rdp23/rdp23.github.io/_posts/2014-3-3-Hello-World.md

 title: First Post
 ---

-This is my first attempt at setting up something resembling my own website.
+This is my first attempt at setting up something resembling my own website

 I am a student of Electrical Engineering.
 My interests range from Neuroscience to Machine Learning to Hardware Design.
 Being an avid reader, I come across a lot of interesting material.